 The Polymer Crew specializes in overlaying bridge decks that are in relatively good condition.
 The purpose of a polymer overlay is to seal cracks in the deck to prevent water and chlorides from reaching the reinforcing steel allowing for corrosion and deck deterioration.
 This ultimately gives new life and extends the life of a bridge deck which in turn leads to a better overall structure for the State of Arkansas.

 The crew performs this work by cleaning and shot blasting the existing deck surface to prepare the area for good adhesion.
 The crew will then apply a two part epoxy to the deck followed by covering the epoxy with aggregate.
 This gives the deck a protective coating that will preserve the deck condition for many years.

-Heavy Bridge Maintenance’s newest crew will target culverts and small bridges where existing infrastructure is of poor condition or closed.
+Bridge Operation’s newest crew will target culverts and small bridges where existing infrastructure is of poor condition or closed.
 The bridge building crew (backed by engineering support) will be able to cut cost and time associated with traditional bridge replacement contract jobs in order to reopen or keep open State Owned routes.
-The new crew will be making big impacts in the state in 2021.
+The new crew has been making big impacts in the state since 2021.

 NBIS Bridge Inspection Program Oversight

 The bridge inspection program is essential to ensure the safety of our bridges.
 The primary purpose of the inspection program is to ensure safety to traveling public, however the data produced by the inspections serves multiple functions for the Department.
 The data helps prioritize bridge rehabilitation or replacement projects, budget planning, routing over height or overweight permit loads, and a work-priority list for Bridge Maintenance Repair Crews.